Getting Started with Micro E-mini Futures

 Since Micro E-minis are booming, and I love to trade them, people ask me a lot of questions about them.
 So let’s talk about the benefits of trading Micro E-mini futures contracts and what I think you should know about them.

-So I think you’re probably familiar with minis, which are a normal futures contract.
-Micro E-minis, which I like to call E-Micros or just Micros, are 1/10th the size of minis.
+So I think you’re probably familiar with minis, which are normal futures contracts.
+Micro E-minis, which I like to call E-Micros or just Micros, is 1/10th the size of minis.
 Thus, they are 1/10th the margin requirement which is great news for the retail trader because now the contracts are more affordable.
-With the traditional mini’s, you probably need a higher net-liquidating value (NLV) which can make it difficult to get your feet wet.
+With the traditional minis, you probably need a higher net-liquidating value (NLV) which can make it difficult to get your feet wet.

 The Benefits of Trading Micros

-I started trading the S&P 500 and the Russell Micros (/MES and /M2K).
-Then I bridged over to the Nasdaq Micro (/MNQ) because I felt like I could leverage more with more volatility.
-Eventually I felt like I was more profitable and in and out of trades much faster, so that was a double ++ and for the most part, it’s been a rather smooth ride.
+I started trading the S&P 500 Micro E-Minis and the Russell Micros (/MES and /M2K).
+Then I bridged over to the Nasdaq Micro E-minis (/MNQ) because I felt like I could leverage more with more volatility.
+Eventually, I felt like I was more profitable and in and out of trades much faster, so that was a double ++ and for the most part, it’s been a rather smooth ride.

 The only time I figure someone’s had a really “rough-ride” trading futures is when they didn’t have a stop or were over-trading.
 Beyond profits, I have found that trading the Micros is a great starting point for futures traders.
 You can really understand your own personal risk tolerance, and more importantly, you can be handed the hard lessons in trading with WAYYY LESS RISK.
 So again, if you are new to futures trading, you may want to start with Micro E-minis.